josefaidt/isds3105-website/README.md

 # isds3105_website
-made for ISDS 3105 Summer class with Dreamweaver CC
+Website created for ISDS 3105: Intro to Web Development & Tools summer class.

+The class is now complete and the project has come to an end.